R2R Audio Tape

 Tone-Pearls Records' original master is actually a direct-on-tape session master.
 For that reason, even a 2nd generation transfer from the original tape will have fewer deviations from the original performance, compared to any first generation transfer from a typical production master used by a typical record label.
 Practically, our master copies do not show any noticeable difference compared to the original session tape.

 We have tested several professional studio tape recorders.
 We are in the lucky position that the tape recorder museum, owned by Vilmos Nagy, has almost 430 different types of reel to reel tape recorders made by over 130 companies, from 21 countries.
 As we have two identical Nagra IVS recorders, we could create a first generation copy using the two Nagra tape recorders.
 However, a Nagra IVS can only be loaded by 7" reels and it is extremely difficult to adjust for different types of tapes.
 Thus, we selected a versatile professional studio recorder.

-Finally, a Studer A807 was found as the most appropriate recorder for our purposes.
+Finally, Studer A807 and Lyrec PTR-1 Frida were found as the most appropriate recorder for our purposes.

 How can you prevent reel-to-reel tape from degrading

 You should care your tape with the awareness that you would give to a valuable book or important photograph.
 In general, handle your tapes with care, keep them clean, and apply your common sense: